To view PDF files, you will require Adobe Acrobat Reader.

 No. However, you may require operating authority to travel in Quebec.
 Please contact SAAQ for further information on operating authority at (418) 643-7620 or 1-800-361-7620, or visit the SAAQ website.

 The IRP distance reporting period will be July 1 to June 30 of the preceding year.
 If the effective date of your fleet renewal is September 1 or earlier, you may use the July 1 to June 30 period ending one year previous.
-For example, if your renewal date is September 1, 2003, your distance reporting period is July 1, 2001 to June 30, 2002.
+For example, if your renewal date is September 1, 2012, your distance reporting period is July 1, 2010 to June 30, 2011.
+If your renewal date is October 1, 2012, your distance reporting period is July 1, 2011 to June 30, 2012.
 We recognize that you do not have sufficient time to tabulate all your distances from the July to June period immediately preceding your renewal, especially if you submit your renewal application before August 1.
 However, if the effective date of your fleet renewal is October 1, you must use the July to June period immediately preceding that date.

 Yes.
 Simply record them on your Form 2 Fleet Distance Declaration.
 Do NOT place a "P" or an "E" in the "Prorate" or "Estimate" columns.
 On your next renewal, do not indicate these jurisdictions unless you actually travelled there.
 If you add the jurisdiction to your fleet during the registration year, you must use this distance as a minimum estimate.